Tour Dates: Thursday 5th – Saturday 14th December 2024 – (Duluth to Duluth)

 DAYS 4 – 9: Forest Areas

 During the next seven days we will focus the majority of our time on trying to see Canada Lynx around the huge forest areas in this region, as advised by the most recent information from our local guide and tracker.
 These will involve long days in the field and may involve numerous hours waiting at various sites in very cold temperatures.
 We will monitor Lynx activity at these sites using trail cameras in order to give us the best chance of connecting with the elusive cat.
 As with most mammal watching, early morning and late afternoon will be the times when we will focus most of our effort.
-Other mammal possibilities in this region are many and could include Wolf, Snowshoe Hare, Stoat, Red Fox and other species such as Fisher and American Marten.
+Other mammal possibilities in this region are many and could include Wolf, Snowshoe Hare, Stoat, Red Fox and other species such as American Marten and an outside chance of Fisher.

 During the day we will visit various feeders and focus a little more on birding looking for species such as Pine Grosbeak, Common and maybe Arctic Redpoll, Red-breasted Nuthatch, Grey Jay, Pileated Woodpecker, Ruffed Grouse and Spruce Grouse.
 Overnight near Grand Marais 7 nights